-Why Benjen Stark Was The Best Return On 'Game Of Thrones' Season 6
+Benjen Had The Best Return In 'GoT' Season 6

 Game Of Thrones Season 6 has, at times, seemed like on screen fan fiction, and after seasons and seasons of misery, that is totally fine by me.
 Aside from the extremely satisfying ending to last Sunday's epic episode, "Battle Of The Bastards," Season 6 has also brought back some faces we thought we'd never see again in the Seven Kingdoms — and also, Jon Snow, because he was never going to stay dead anyway.
 Though Jon Snow's resurrection, the Hound's survival, and Yara Greyjoy's return to the great game were all fantastic, it's Benjen Stark who had the best return in Game of Thrones Season 6.
 Why?
 Because he has secrets, and it's time to spill.
 He could be sitting on the knowledge of Jon Snow's parentage, as well as the key to defeating the White Walkers.